CI/CD pipelines (FREE)

 Pipeline mini graphs

 Pipeline mini graphs take less space and can tell you at a quick glance if all jobs passed or something failed.
-The pipeline mini graph can be found when you navigate to:
+The pipeline mini graph can be found when you go to:

 - The pipelines index page.